r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Assassin of Paraíso:**

-{(M) Is the female form such a rare sight for you? /(F) As a woman yourself, I fail to see what shocks you so much. }
+[♂ Is the female form such a rare sight for you? /♀ As a woman yourself, I fail to see what shocks you so much. ]

 **Assassin of Paraíso:**